 VIEW INTERNSHIP JOB DESCRIPTIONS

 General Management: Primarily serves as company management/concierge support for our 2ST uptown series.
 Intern will also assist with processing artists' contracts, maintaining management files, general ledger maintenance, and financial projects.
 Candidates should have a warm personality, good communication skills, excellent organizational and time-management skills, discretion, a great sense of humor, and the ability to roll with the punches.
-This role will focus less on long term projects and more on the day-to-day “fires” of theatre production (artist relationship building, ticket requests, contracting).
+This role will focus less on long term projects and more on the day-to-day “fires” of theater production (artist relationship building, ticket requests, contracting).

 Development: The Development intern will maintain donor database and files; follow-up on donor benefits; research funding sources; assist with mailings and special events.
 Intern actively participates in all fundraising activities, including the annual direct mail and telefunding campaigns, special events, funding research, special projects, and day-to-day booking and acknowledgement of gifts.
 Intern should be detail-oriented and self-motivated and have excellent writing and communication skills; basic familiarity with computers; the ability to work cooperatively; the ability to keep sensitive information confidential.